bertrandk/rio-ng-training-app-2019/README.md

 #### Extra

 - Can you make the validator more general to compare any two fields, and not have the field names hardcoded?
+- How would you make the error name configurable also?

 ### Custom Validators